LeeNeu/rustgrep/README.md

 To contribute to this project:
 1. Pick/Create an issue
 2. Fork the repository
-3. Resolve the issue and push your code to the dev branch
+3. Resolve the issue and push
 4. Create a Pull Request

 Some general Do's: